 Android 10 brought a lot of minor improvements and a few nifty features that some OEMs already had on previous iterations of Android.
-One of those is Gesture Navigation that allows you to hide 3 navigation buttons from the bottom.
-However, it seems that Android 10 gesture navigation is not working for some users.
+One of those is Gesture Navigation which allows you to hide 3 navigation buttons from the bottom and use side and bottom gestures to replicate 3 navigation buttons.
+However, it seems that the Android 10 gesture navigation is not working for some users.

 Table of contents:

 - Use ADB command

 - Stick to the stock launcher or use a 3rd-party app

 How do I turn on gestures on Android 10?

 Now, have in mind that some third-party launchers are not supported.
 So, if the problem occurs on the 3rd-party launcher, there are some steps below to help you out.